RomneyDa/prygmatic/README.md

 Goals:

-- Builds api from simple decorators
-- Creates separate serverless functions - "tasks" - that can be triggered asyncronously
-- Vercel edge functions support
+- Open-source python framework for Vercel serverless functions
+- Wraps around an ASGI-compliant web framework, preferably with the "decorator" approach to api definition.
+E.g. Sanic
+- Support for "tasks" - separate serverless functions or edge functions + scheduling with Vercel CRON jobs
-- Vercel storage support!
-Upstash, blobs, etc.
+- Simplified support or at least examples for vercel storage (Upstash, blobs, etc.)
-- Threading functionality
+- Simple cli/scripts for testing and deployment
+- Testing support as a set of network/other utilities that wrap around pytest and/or unittest
+- Simple example endpoints/utils for all ^ with accompanying tests
-- Async functionality using trio or asyncio
+- Async examples
-- Support for Vercel cron jobs - preferably with a simple decorator - uses that for the idea of scheduled tasks as well

 Vercel support a python runtime.
 [DOCS](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).
 As of this writing, Vercel supports Python 3.6 and Python 3.9.